Genealogy-valued Feller diffusion: Concepts and main results

 Two further different characterizations of $\varrho_h^t$ are given below in \eqref{e3732} in terms of \emph{coalescents} and in \eqref{e1611} in terms of \emph{entrance laws} and excursion laws.

-\begin{remark}[Cluster representation] Theorem~\ref{T:BRANCHING}, part (b) gives the \emph{Cox cluster representation} (see \cite{D93} page 45/46 for that concept), i.e.\ a unique decomposition into \emph{depth-$h$ mono-ancestor subfamilies} of the time $t$ population and its state $\mfU_t$ can be represented accordingly as a concatenation over a Cox point process on $\U(h)$ via \eqref{tv16}.
+\begin{remark}[Cluster representation] Theorem~\ref{T:BRANCHING}, part (b) gives the \emph{Cox cluster representation} (see \cite{D93} page 45/46 for that concept), i.e.\ a unique decomposition into \emph{depth-$h$ single ancestor subfamilies} of the time $t$ population and its state $\mfU_t$ can be represented accordingly as a concatenation over a Cox point process on $\U(h)$ via \eqref{tv16}.
 Here the Cox measure and the \emph{single ancestor subfamily law} are given in \eqref{e1402} and \eqref{e1403}.
 More precisely we can represent the $t$-top of $\mfU_t$ as a concatenation of a $\Pois(\bar \mfU_0)$ number of random elements in $\U(t)$ chosen at random according to $\varrho_t^t$.
-This corresponds to the decomposition in the families of founding fathers.
+This corresponds to the decomposition in the \emph{families of founding fathers}.
 Moreover, for $h \in (0,t)$ the $h$-tops have a \emph{Cox cluster representation} with Cox measure $m_h^t$ given via the total mass $\bar \mfU_{t-h}$ at time $t-h$.
 In particular, for given $\bar \mfU_{t-h}=u$ we have the representation as a concatenation of $\Pois((bh)^{-1}u)$ distributed number of independent random variables with distribution $\varrho^t_h$. \end{remark}

-\begin{remark}[The path of subfamily decompositions] Since $\mfU_t$ is a state in a stochastic branching process we can consider the whole path of a family decompositions in $h$, which will give us the complete geometric structure of $\mfU_t$ if we vary $h$ in $(0,t)$.
+\begin{remark}[The associated path of subfamily decompositions identification] Since $\mfU_t$ is a state in a stochastic branching process we can consider the \emph{whole path of a family decompositions in $h$}, which will give us the complete geometric structure of $\mfU_t$ if we vary $h$ in $(0,t)$ and in particular $\mfU_t$ as limit $h\uparrow T$ where the balls are successively partitioned further and further.

 The \emph{\Levy{} measure} of the Cox measure $m_h^t$, denoted by $\lambda^{m_h^t}$, is explicitly known to be given by